hexojs/site/source/docs/codeberg-pages.md

 If you do not need a custom domain and is willing to make use of `username.codeberg.page` subdomain, please consider using a branch other than "main" to host your website root directory, and make sure `public` folder will be using "main" branch.

 To use Codeberg Pages to deploy your website with a custom domain, add a `.domains` file at the `/source` folder.
-If your website is at `pages` branch of `pages` repository, it should contain the following content:
+If your website is at `pages` branch of `pages` repository, it should contain the following content (please substitute `example.org` with your own domain and `username` with your own username):

 ```text
 example.org